Innovation Hub for Advanced Applied Materials

 What kind of projects will be funded?

 Michigan Tech’s Innovation Hub is focused on commercializing technologies related to advanced applied materials.
-To support commercial development the projects should include unique intellectual property as evidenced by an invention disclosure on file with the university’s office of Innovation & Industry Engagement that clearly states the invention’s novel features and target market.
+To support commercial development the projects should include unique intellectual property as evidenced by an invention disclosure on file with the university’s Office of Innovation & Commercialization that clearly states the invention’s novel features and target market.
 A key element in the project selection process is demonstration that the technology has the potential to fulfill an unmet need in a market of commercial significance.
 PI’s should be able to clearly describe a path to commercialization.

 What will budgets for selected projects be like?